 Students will work in teams to design, assemble and test a V-8 engine.
 Students will test the engine on an engine dynamometer, and are graded on its torque and horsepower.

 Many people who earn their degree in automotive technology go on to become automotive service technicians and mechanics.
-As of May 2015, the average annual wage for someone working in the field was $40,720, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS reported that between 2014 and 2024, job opportunities in the field are expected to grow at an average rate.
+As of May 2018, the average annual wage for someone working in the field was $43,730, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS reported that between 2018 and 2028, job opportunities in the field are expected to have little or no change.
 With an additional certificate in high performance motorsports, graduates of automotive technician programs can be prepared to work in race settings, including on NASCAR crews.

 Certification from the National Institute for Automotive Service Excellence (ASE) is typically necessary for someone who wants to work at any level as an automotive technician.
 Two years of work experience and training in the form of school programs or an apprenticeship are prerequisites for the certification test.
 The ASE certification test requires a person to pay the necessary fees, choose the discipline for which they want to earn certification then complete a multiple-choice test covering theoretical knowledge.